Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 “Mom, what are all these little bombs for?” asked Jeremy, pointing to two rows of bombs painted neatly next to the pinup girl.

 “Well, now, there you are, you have something to research!”

 Jeremy grimaced.
 But he transferred his attention to his computer, and in short order he had learned that each of the little bombs signified a mission the airplane had flown.
 “My Little Chickadee” had flown twenty-seven missions when Jeremy’s picture was taken.
 Jeremy also learned that the 95th Bombardment Group had flown B-26 airplanes and had served in North Africa, Sicily, and Italy.
 He decided he had enough information to pique his grandfather’s interest in the school project, so he wrote a third letter.

 |March 11, 20—|

 Thank you for sending me some of your old papers.
 I hope you can find more.
 I’ve been reading about the war, and I really want to know all about what you did.
 I learned that you flew in B-26 bombers.
-They were called Marauders, and they went close to the ground where it was very dangerous.
+They were called Marauders, and sometimes they went close to the ground where it was very dangerous.
+I found some pictures of Marauders on the Internet.
+I was going to send you one, but Mom said you already know what a Marauder looked like.
 I learned that your plane went on 27 missions, at least before the picture you sent me.
 Did you go on more missions after that?
 Were you famous in the war?
 Mr. Johnson says we don’t have to write about somebody famous but it would be OK if you were famous.
 Did you get shot down?
 Did you get wounded?

 I started to read Catch-22 because it’s about bombers and stuff, but Mom took it away and said I’m not old enough.
 The bombers in Catch-22 are B-25s, what were they like?